SD2E/validate-manifest-reactor/README.md

 }
 ```

-This outbound format passes along the essential 'Key' field of the message.
+This outbound format passes along the essential `Key` field of the message.
 It may get decorated with additional metadata.

 ## Local build and test this Reactor